evvic/design-patterns/memento/README.md

     - In this BankAccount example the internal state is small

 #### New BankAccount Class
+- Can walk forwards and backwards through the saved mementos with undo/redo
 ```cpp
 class BankAccount // supports undo/redo
 {